xmumcmp/literatures/Word Power: A New Approach for Content Analysis.md

 # Literature Information
--Title: "Word Power: A New Approach for Content Analysis"
+- Title: "Word Power: A New Approach for Content Analysis"

 # Abstract